Historic Lafayette Hardware Store

 Lafayette Hardware Store / Telephone exchange

-The building is now home to an architect firm, yet some Lafayette folks still remember it as a hardware store with the smell of nails and wood.
+Lafayette folks still remember when this was a hardware store with the smell of nails and wood.